Fsiban/cebd1160_project_Francina/README.md

 - challenge (what is the "problem" we could solve with this dataset)
 - action (how will we try to solve this problem/answer this question)
 - resolution (what did we end up producing)

+To understand how each feature differs in a malignant compared to benign in reading, I used a scatter plot.
+By comparing the values of each of the main features with a malignant and Benign diagnosis to understand the feature reading for each diagnosis, I was able to determine which feature values distinctly indicate a malignant diagnosis.

+The ten main features that were compared to the Diagnosis are listed below:

+Radius
+Texture
+Perimeter
+Area
+Smoothness
+Compactness
+Concavity
+Concave_Points
+Symmetry
+Fractal_Dimension

 ### Introduction